-There is no one size fits all capsule collection because what you need in your collection will depend on YOU.
-So use with caution, the ‘must have capsule collection’ type posts, use the information as a guide and mold it to suit you.
+There is no one size fits all capsule wardrobe because what you need in your collection will depend on YOU.
+So use with caution, the ‘must have items for your capsule wardrobe’ type posts, use the information as a guide and mold it to suit you.

 avoid including high-trend items

 The key to a hard working capsule wardrobe is that it stands the test of time.
 You want your capsule to form the foundation of your wardrobe, on which you can build and develop your style as and when you want to.
 So avoid including high-trend items, especially fleeting trends.
 Granted, some trends move into classic’s territory (wide leg pants/jeans are one such trend), so use your instincts and only include clothes you know you will still want to wear in a couple of years.